- Form a Company Now!+

 Existing LLCs and Corporations have the same document requirements in this state when applying for Foreign Qualification:

-Nebraska requires an application to be submitted along with a fee of $120 for LLCs or $145 for corporations ($40 for non-profit corporations).
-We have seen that there are often additional processing fees from the state which add an extra $10-$20 to the total cost.
+Nebraska requires an application to be submitted along with a fee of $130 for LLCs or $145 for corporations ($40 for non-profit corporations).
+Often, there are additional fees from the state which add an extra $10-$20 to the total cost.

 In addition, you must appoint and maintain a Nebraska Registered Agent at all times.
 We can provide this service for just $99 per year.